 |And how many SledgeFest tickets for you, Sir?|

 Sledge was prematurely cancelled, but these recent events prove that his show will never die.
 So happy birthday Sledge, and let us continue celebrating your ground-breaking humor and your Silver Anniversary all weekend.
-Coming up next, Part Two: an episode guide to the first season with mini-reviews of all 22 1986-87 episodes will follow later this weekend.
+Coming up next, Part Two: will follow later this weekend, with an episode guide to the initial season.
 Meanwhile, as Sledge himself once said, obey the penal codes.

 "Every breath you take, every move you make...
 I'll be watching you.
 That's police talk." -- Inspector Sledge Hammer